 Whether in the recording studio, featured on national stages or crafting a poignant song, Mariama Whyte has the secret recipe that is certain to satisfy even the most discerning palette.
-Mariama recently starred in the highly acclaimed Simply Simone: The Music of Nina Simone at national theatrical treasure, Karamu House.
+A 2019 Verge Fellowship Recipient by Cleveland Arts Prize, Mariama recently starred in the highly acclaimed Dance Nation at Dobama Theatre and Simply Simone: The Music of Nina Simone at national theatrical treasure, Karamu House.
 She has played leading roles in the Broadway national tours of Disney's The Lion King and The Color Purple.
-A recent recipient of a Verge Fellowship presented by the Cleveland Arts Prize, Mariama has performed on the Oprah Winfrey Show, shared the stage with mega-producer David Foster, and has been featured as an actress in independent films and regional and national ad campaigns.
+Mariama has performed on the Oprah Winfrey Show, shared the stage with mega-producer David Foster, and has been featured as an actress in independent films and regional and national ad campaigns.
 She has opened for national and international artists such as Stephanie Mills, Jeff Bradshaw, Algebra Blessett, and Erik Rico.

 As a young child, Mariama was immersed in music and performance--studying voice, acting, piano and violin.
 It was clear to her early on that singing, acting and writing would be integral parts of her life and has since become a great performer and profound songwriter.
 Born to a Jamaican father and an African-American mother and raised in Cleveland OH, Mariama absorbed the sounds of soul, pop, jazz, rock, hip-hop, Broadway musicals, gospel and reggae.
 She effortlessly merges her sonic influences and delivers a fresh sound she describes as contemporary R&B with splashes of world, jazz and pop influences, as evidenced in her various music releases including her self-released EP, "Find Your Light."